-B. School of Education Policies and Procedures
+B. College of Education Policies and Procedures

-- 1. Tardies-Tardies are an inconvenience to the other class members and the professor, and they prevent the late student from obtaining maximum value from the class.
+- 1. Oral Roberts University outcomes and College of Education Institutional Standards along with state and national accreditation standards are collected and assessed through the College of Education ePortfolio processes. - 2.
+Assessment Requirements-Course specific artifacts are submitted into ePortfolio.
+A College of Education approved ePortfolio is a requirement for all College of Education candidates. - 3.
+Tardies-Tardies are an inconvenience to the other class members and the professor, and they prevent the late student from obtaining maximum value from the class.
 Therefore, if the student comes into the class after attendance has been taken, the student is considered tardy.
 It is the student's responsibility to inform the professor that he/she was tardy immediately following that class.
 Failure to do so will result in an absence for that class and it will not be adjusted other than at the end of that class.
 Three tardies will equal one absence.
-It is the student's responsibility to get the information presented in class from a classmate. - 2.
+It is the student's responsibility to get the information presented in class from a classmate. - 4.
 Late Work-The student is responsible for obtaining class assignments and material covered during an absence.
 An absence is not an excuse for turning in late work or for being unprepared with assignments for the class following the absence.
-Ten percent (10%) of the final assignment grade will be deducted for every business day that the School of Education office is opened.
+Ten percent (10%) of the final assignment grade will be deducted for every business day that the College of Education office is opened.
 Office hours are Monday through Friday, 8:00 a.m. to 4:30 p.m., with the exception of Labor Day and the Thursday and Friday the week of Thanksgiving.
-The student is responsible for making sure that the date is stamped on the late assignment by an official representative in the School of Education at the time the assignment is turned in.
-An assignment without a date stamped on it by an official representative in the School of Education will be considered "received" on the date the professor receives it.
+The student is responsible for making sure that the date is stamped on the late assignment by an official representative in the College of Education at the time the assignment is turned in.
+An assignment without a date stamped on it by an official representative in the College of Education will be considered "received" on the date the professor receives it.
 Students who have excused absences (administrative excuse, medical report-doctor or campus nurse, or verification of the death of a family member) are responsible for meeting with the professor to mutually agree on a due date for the missing assignment(s).
-If the assignment(s) is (are) not turned in by the date agreed upon, the above policy will apply.
+If the

-3. Attendance Policy-Students are expected to attend all classes.
+- assignment(s) is (are) not turned in by the date agreed upon, the above policy will apply. - 5.
+Attendance Policy-Students are expected to attend all classes.
 Because unavoidable circumstances can prevent perfect attendance the following policy will apply:

-Number of days the class Number of absences not 5% final grade reduction will
+Number of days the class Number of absences not 5% final grade reduction will be applied

-meets per week resulting in a penalty be applied beginning with
+meets per week r week resulting in a penalty begin

-absence number
+number

 3 3 4

 2 2 3

 1 1 2